Brazos Independent School District

-Brazos Independent School District is a public school district based in Wallis, Texas (USA).
-The district lies in two counties, Austin and Fort Bend.
-In addition to Wallis, the district also serves the city of Orchard.
+Brazos Independent School District, formerly Wallis-Orchard Independent School District, is a public school district based in Wallis, Texas, United States.
+The student population of Brazos Independent School District (BISD) for the 2025 school year is 859 students.
+The district lies in the counties of Austin and Fort Bend.
+In addition to Wallis, the district also serves the city of Orchard and parts of Rosenberg.

 History

 In the 1970s Orchard ISD and Wallis ISD merged to form Wallis-Orchard ISD.
 In the late 1990s the District changed its name to Brazos ISD.
 The former Orchard ISD portion is in Fort Bend County and was formed from 4 Common Schools: Orchard, Randon, Krasna & Tavener.

 Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $326,473,000.
 The maintenance tax rate was $1.04 and the bond tax rate was $0.36 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).